Serkali-sudo/strelingo-addon/README.md

 6. Stremio should open and prompt you to confirm the installation **with your selected configuration**.
 Click "Install".

 The addon is now installed and configured with your chosen languages.

-## Auto Language Detection

-The addon automatically detects your browser's language and uses it as the default translation language.
-Here's how it works:

-- When you first install the addon, the **Translation Language** field will be automatically set to match your browser's language settings.
-- This is detected from your browser's `Accept-Language` HTTP header.
-- Supported languages: English, Spanish, French, German, Italian, Portuguese, Russian, Japanese, Korean, Chinese (and 40+ more languages).
-- If your browser language is not supported, the addon will default to English.
-- You can always manually change the translation language in the addon settings at any time.

 ## Testing